ssyevuo/pingpong-project/README.md

 - The balls speed increases after each paddle hit, hence increasing the difficulty of the game
 - The speed resets when a player scores

+## Game States
+- The game has a start and game over screens.
+- The start screen prompts the user to press space in order to start the game
+- The game over declares the winner and the players can restart the game